datreant/datreant/docs/install.rst

 - scandir
 - six
 - fuzzywuzzy
+- python-Levenshtein

-These are automatically installed when installing ``datreant.core``.
+These are automatically installed when installing ``datreant``.

 Installing from source
 ======================

 To install from source, clone the repository and switch to the master branch ::

-    git clone git@github.com:datreant/datreant.core.git
+    git clone git@github.com:datreant/datreant.git
-    cd datreant.core
+    cd datreant
     git checkout master

 Installation of the packages is as simple as ::

     pip install .

-This installs ``datreant.core`` in the system wide python directory; this may require administrative privileges.
+This installs ``datreant`` in the system wide python directory; this may require administrative privileges.
 If you have a virtualenv active, it will install the package within your virtualenv.
 See :ref:`Development_env` for more on setting up a proper development environment.